Ethnobotanical Leaflets 9: 1-

 The dried small pieces of branches were powdered by means of pistil and mortar and electric grinder.
 The macroscopic study was made.
 The physical characters of powdered drug that are colour, smell and taste were studied.
 The powdered drug was numbered and preserved in the bottles to avoid contamination.

-microscopic features of the powdered drug were studied in 1% chloral hydrate, glycerine and Iodine solution.
+The microscopic features of the powdered drug were studied in 1% chloral hydrate, glycerine and Iodine solution.
 For permanent mounting the safranin, hemotoxylon and xylene were used.
-The various tissues were identified and microphotography were done with the help of
+The various tissues were identified and microphotography were done with the help of Olympus microscope.

 RESULTS AND DISCUSSION